pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 - **Monolithic Trainers.** A recipe is **not** a monolithic trainer meant to support every possible feature through 100s of flags.
 - **Genealized entry-points.** A recipe is **not** meant to support every possible model archichtecture or fine-tuning method.
 - **Wrappers around external frameworks.** A recipe is **not** meant to be a wrapper around external frameworks.
 These are fully written in native-PyTorch using TorchTune building blocks.
-Dependencies are primarily in the form of additional utilities or interoperability with the surrounding ecosystem (eg: EluetherAI's evaluation harness).
+Dependencies are primarily in the form of additional utilities or interoperability with the surrounding ecosystem (eg: EleutherAI's evaluation harness).

 Recipe Script